nwgreenl/nwgreenl.github.io/about.md

 #### **Personal**

-- 한국어를 배워고있서요
+- 한국어를 배워고있서요.
-- Hiking and long walks around the park with [cutey](https://sohyun.kim)
+- Hiking and long walks around the park with [cutey](https://sohyun.kim).
-- Discovering and commissioning artists
+- Discovering and commissioning artists.
-- Building, designing, and dissecting random things - physical and virtual
+- Building, designing, and dissecting random things - physical and virtual.
-- Watching and creating on YouTube & Twitch
+- Watching and creating on YouTube & Twitch.
 - RESTing ㅅㅇㅅ

 #### **Professional**

 - Reading through medium articles, stack overflow, repos, docs, reddit, and more...
-- Problem solving - I love understanding the nitty-gritty details in how things work
+- Problem solving - I love understanding the nitty-gritty details in how things work.
+- Continuously thinking of ways to improve anything and everything.
 - Taking on tasks outside of my comfort zone, I love learning from and teaching my peers!
-- Continuously thinking of ways to improve anything and everything... and never being satisfied :cry:
-- Creating and participating fun slack channels, especially one's involving animals or games!
+- Creating and participating fun slack channels, especially one's involving animals or games~

 <!-- tabs:end -->